 Department of Trade and Industry’s SMME and Small Business Development strategies..

-Aquaculture Bill of 2016.
+Aquaculture Development Bill of 2018.
 Draft bill by the Department of Agriculture, Forestry and Fisheries.

 International guidelines including the Food and Agriculture Organisation’s (FAO) Guidelines for Responsible Fisheries, Ecosystem Approach to Fisheries (EAF) and Voluntary Guidelines for Securing Small-Scale Fisheries and Voluntary Guidelines for Tenure in Agriculture, Forestry and Fisheries (FAO 2010, 2012, 2013).